Accredited Practising Dietitian (APD)

-My special interests involve counselling in Sports/Exercise Nutrition, Plant-Based Diets and Digestive Health, particularly irritable bowel syndrome.
-I am currently working as a Nutrition Coach in the fitness industry and the Club Dietitian at the Calder Cannons Football Club (U18).
-I have also provided nutrition services for the Melbourne Football Club (AFLW) during the 2020-2021 season.
-On request, I do telehealth dietetic consultations as well as nutrition seminars in person and online in various sports clubs, gyms, and workplaces.
+My special interests involve counselling in Sports/Exercise Nutrition, Plant-Based Diets and Digestive Health, particularly Irritable Bowel Syndrome.
+I am currently working as a Nutrition Coach in the health and fitness industry while also doing telehealth dietetic consultations privately and nutrition presentations/workshops for sports clubs/teams and gyms.

-My previous experience in a hospital setting include acute, subacute and community-based environments dealing with a wide range of individuals in areas such as; Diabetes, Heart Disease, High Cholesterol, High Blood Pressure, Gastroenterology (irregular bowel habits, Coeliac Disease, Irritable Bowel Syndrome), Renal Disease (Chronic Kidney Disease), Oncology (Malnutrition), Osteoporosis, Arthritis and Eating Disorders.
+My previous clinical experience in a hospital setting includes acute, subacute and community-based environments dealing with a wide range of individuals in areas such as; Diabetes, Heart Disease, High Cholesterol, High Blood Pressure, Gastroenterology (irregular bowel habits, Coeliac Disease, Irritable Bowel Syndrome), Renal Disease (Chronic Kidney Disease), Oncology (Malnutrition), Osteoporosis, Arthritis and Disordered Eating.

 My aim is to give you nutritional advice that is always evidence-based, practical, sustainable and tailored to your lifestyle and goals.